zhankaam/zhankaam/README.md

 # Hi, I'm **Zhanat**! 👋👩‍💻
 ## I'm a *Front-end developer* from Minsk 🇧🇾

 ## About me: I am outgoing, dedicated, and open-minded.
 I get across to people and adjust to changes with ease.
-I believe that a person should work on developing their professional skills and learning new things all the time.
-Currently, I am looking for new career opportunities my current job position can't provide 🙂🖥️🍀🥰 🎯
+I believe that a person should work on developing their professional skills and learning new things all the time 🙂🖥️🍀🥰 🎯

 ### mail me: zhankaam@gmail.com 🌐
 ### linkedin profile: https://www.linkedin.com/in/zhanat-lepesbayeva-937a06201/ 📱